Select Page

 How will Ipsos UK use any personal data including survey responses you provide?

-Firstly, responding to this survey is entirely voluntary and any answers are given with your consent.
+Firstly, responding to this PAMCo survey is entirely voluntary and any answers are given with your consent.

 Ipsos UK will use your personal data and responses solely for research purposes and to produce anonymous, statistical research findings and insights.